Serve a Meal: Blanchet House (age 14+) *Hands On*

-Volunteers must be 16 years of age or older to attend this project; any volunteer under age 13 must attend with a parent or adult chaperone.
+Volunteers must be 12 years of age or older to attend this project; any volunteer under age 13 must attend with a parent or adult chaperone.

-All volunteers under 18 are required to bring a Youth Volunteer Release Form signed by their parent or legal guardian.
-Please download, complete, and bring this waiver with you on the day of the project.
+All volunteers under 18 are required to bring a waiver signed by their parent or legal guardian.
+Please download, complete, and bring this waiver with you on the day of the project: Youth Volunteer Release Form

 If you plan to bring children or guests you MUST reserve slots for them.
 The best way to do this is to create a Volunteer Team, then sign up your team for this project.
 In the spirit of creating an atmosphere where people from all parts of our community are coming together to volunteer,

 **IMPORTANT NOTE: All volunteers will need to register for the Hands On meal service team through the Blanchet House's online volunteer registration system before the project.
 The Volunteer Leader will send out specific information to all registered volunteers a couple days before the project.